A while back, I related an occurrence in my day…

-So, I got up this morning, blearily called one of geeky friends, and we investigated the Dell.
+So, I got up this morning, blearily called one of my geekier friends, and we investigated the Dell.
 Yes, before you ask, we notified James Comey of the impending investigation.

 On the hard drive we discovered;

-- A video of Citizen Trump in a Russian hotel room (sign on the door in the background stating room rates and check-out times in Cyrillic) – not even in the same area code as ambiguous
+- A video of Citizen Trump in a Russian hotel room (sign on the door in the background stating room rates and check-out times in Cyrillic) – definitely un-ambiguous.

 - An interactive map of coffee houses in Raqqa.